Rehome a farm cat

 Jada came into our care after she was found on the streets struggling to give birth.
 Once her kittens were rehomed, the RSPCA Manchester and Salford branch knew they needed to find a unique home for Jada.

 Very little was known about her history or whether she had ever lived in a home before.
-She also showed signs of being nervous of people, so the branch found the perfect home for her - in a treehouse!
+She also showed signs of being nervous about people, so the branch found the perfect home for her - in a treehouse!

-Adopting a farm cat from us
+What you can expect from adopting a farm cat from us

 These cats are unique and need a special sort of home which is different to a traditional family house.
 Taking on one of these cats gives them a second chance in the type of home where they can live their best life.
 Seeing them roaming free, dozing in the sun and exploring to their heart's content can be really rewarding.